||Department of Engineering

 engineering.
 Nowadays, all graduates of the Department of Engineering are treated as members of the Association.

-The CUEA holds an annual conference at Cambridge, to which all alumni are
+The CUEA assists with the annual Alumni Festival at Cambridge, to which all alumni are

-invited.
-These conferences were instigated in 1965 in the belief that “they
+invited, having instigated the first alumni conference in 1965 in the belief that “they

 would result not only in the production of new ideas but also in action which